 Migrants and tax

 Welcome to the migrants section of our website.
 This section of the website is designed to provide migrants and their advisers with information on how to deal with the tax issues faced by migrants coming to and leaving the UK.

-Throughout this part of the site we use the term ‘migrant’ to mean anyone coming to live, work or study in the UK.
+Throughout this part of the site we use the term ‘migrant’ to mean anyone coming to live, work or study in the UK from overseas.

 Migrants Resource Centre and Advice NI are two organisations that assist migrants with various issues.
 You can find out more about Migrants Resource Centre on their website.
 You can find out more about Advice NI on their website.
 If you require assistance from other organisations please visit the section 'where can I get further help?' below.

 What information and help can I find in this section?